 It’s OK (usually) to have more than 6 guests at your Civil Ceremony

 In May 2019 the rules regarding guest count changed.
-The 6-guest limit for the rotunda became strinctly enforced.
+The 6-guest limit for the rotunda became strictly enforced.
 Then City Hall closed for COVID.
 Now it’s reopened and I’ve never seen anyone turned away.

 Since the reopening, we’ve seen large groups of 30 guests being welcomed in by Deputy Marriage Commissioners.